 He ponders these thoughts for many days, but then he questions emerge, and so he tracks down Ptahhotep once more.
 This time, their engagement lasts for several days, each writing their responses for the other on the papyri.
 Finally, our scribe understands the real nature of right and wrong—the real nature of the just and the good, and Ptahhotep departs.

-Our scribe reads the dialogue over and over again, studying its beautiful parts.
-But then he remembers Ammon’s chastisement, and having already memorized its contents, throws the papyrus back into the Styx, thus returning the reeds to where he’d harvested them.
+Our scribe studies the dialogue, enamored by its beauty.
+But then he remembers Ammon’s chastisement and throws the papyrus back into the Styx, thus returning the reeds to where he’d harvested them.

 Centuries after this meeting, a living man enters Hades, crosses the Styx, and asks Anubis to return his young wife to him.
 The man pleads and begs.
-He is a musician and plays a song that is overwhelmingly beautiful, that our Egyptian scribe, standing behind a crowd of bloodless onlookers, hears the soft melody and weeps for joy.
-Anubis relents, on one condition: “Do not look back,” he says, “or your wife will need to remain in the underworld.”
+He is a musician and plays a song that is so overwhelmingly beautiful, that our Egyptian scribe, standing behind a crowd of bloodless onlookers, hears the soft melody and weeps for joy.
+Anubis relents, on one condition: “Do not look back,” he says, “or your wife will not be given a second chance to see the sun.”

-It just so happens that our scribe is sent to retrieve the man’s wife.
-He finds her and gives her two papyri.
-The first reads: “Your husband has sought you out from the chambers of death.
-He has overwhelmed Annubis with a song; your fate will be woven again.
-I was sent to bring you to him.
-I’ve given you a second papyrus to take with you back to the mortal realm.
-It contains a great secret, which will make you and your husband live forever.”
-She takes the gift and is reunited with her husband.
+It just so happens that our scribe is selected to retrieve the musician’s wife.
+He seeks her out.
+When he finds her, he gives her two papyri.
+The first reads: “Your husband has overwhelmed Annubis with a song; your fate will be woven again.
+I was sent to bring you to him so he can give you a second chance to see the sun.
+But you are doubly blessed!
+Not only do I bring great news, but I’ve also given you a second papyrus, which contains a great secret.
+Take it with you to the mortal realms.
+It will make you and your husband live forever as a name on people’s lips.”
+She takes the gift and thanks our scribe.
+After a long journey, she is reunited with her husband.

 The couple climbs up from the fog and darkness, but fate ordained that the secret of right and wrong would remain in Hades, and the musician can not help but look back upon the beautiful face of his wife.
 Woe is she!
 Woe is the musician!
 Woe is our scribe, who never repented from his love of writing!